nus-cs1010-2425-s2/website/docs/about.md

 ### Absence from Midterm and Practical Exams

--   Students who are absent during a practical exam or the midterm test {++ must inform the teaching team (by emailing zhaojin@comp.nus.edu.sg++} with a justification for missing the exam within 24 hours after the end of the exam.
+-   Students who are absent during a practical exam or the midterm test {++ must email zhaojin@comp.nus.edu.sg ++} with a justification for missing the exam within 24 hours after the end of the exam.
 Only medical, academic, and compassionate reasons can be considered (e.g., representing NUS for a sports event is OK; Clashes with another course activity is OK; Attending a concert is not).
 Documented proofs (e.g., medical certificates, email from the other course instructor) are required.
 -   Being absent without justification during a practical exam or the midterm test will result in 0 marks for the corresponding assessment.
 -   An alternative assessment will be arranged for students who are absent during the midterm or practical exams with valid justification.